How to Build a Scalable Blockchain Database?

 A blockchain database ostensibly serves the same function as a centralized distributed database.
 It is able to store data that can then be accessed and added to by anyone with authorization to do so.
 However, there are some key differences between the two tech stacks.

 Blockchain vs. distributed database

 This makes blockchain technology far more secure as every participant acts independently of one another.
-This means that they will act to prevent any unauthorized modification of data stored in the chain, so any hacker, for example, would need to take over the majority of the nodes in the network in order to make such a change.
+This means that they will act to prevent any unauthorized modification of data stored in the chain, so any hacker, for example, would be forced to overcome the consensus mechanism that requires agreement from the majority of the nodes in the network in order to make such a change.

 Blockchain database technology

 Before we get into how to build a database using blockchain technology, it is worth taking a moment to examine the pros and cons of blockchain database technology.